cortexapps/cortex-plugins/plugins/github-issues/README.md

   ## Connecting to a self-hosted instance

-This plugin will connect to GitLab's cloud instance out of the box.
-If you are self-hosting GitLab and need to direct the plugin to a different API endpoint, update the following section of the [Issues.tsx](src/components/Issues.tsx)file:
+This plugin will connect to GitHub's cloud instance out of the box.
+If you are self-hosting GitHub and need to direct the plugin to a different API endpoint, update the following section of the [Issues.tsx](src/components/Issues.tsx) file:

 ```ts
 // Set your Github url.
 Cloud is https://api.github.com